Moving to Ireland with Pets: Complete Guide to Pet Import Requirements (2026)

 Advance notification:

-- Must notify DAFM at least 24 hours before arrival
+- Must notify DAFM at least 24 hours before arrival when coming from a non-EU country

 - Email: liveimports@agriculture.gov.ie